met4citizen/Hypergraph/README.md

 state of the universe with nodes as "atoms of space".
 The flux of causal edges through spacelike and timelike hypersurfaces is related to energy and momentum respectively.

+## Quantum Mechanics

+The left hand side patterns often produce many overlapping matches.
+According to the Wolfram model, applying them all gives rise to quantum mechanics with many possible branches of histories.

+This simulator follows only one (classical) branch, because following them all would be computationally hard.
+However, if the rule option `QM` is selected, the simulator tries to maximize the rewrites by ignoring the edges that are both removed and added with a single update.
+In some cases this allows more overlapping matches to be applied in one single step.

+In order to simulate interference, the left hand side of the rule can have a filter with the `\` option.
+For example, a rule `(1)(1,2)\(2)->(1)(1,2)(2)`) is only applied, if no match is found for `(2)`.
+With the `QM` option set, this check is made just before each update.

 ## Highlighting